sklprogs/mclient/docs/README-EN.md

 ## Installing and Running

-You can run either the build (in the `.exe` format for Windows and `.AppImage` for Linux (if available)) or the script (source code) itself.
+You can run either a build (as `.exe` for Windows and `.AppImage` for Linux or a script (source code) itself.
 The build does not require installation, just copy it in some directory of your choice.
 To run the script, install Python 3 and all dependencies.

-### Running Windows Build
+### Running Build on Windows

 Windows 10 or later is required.
 You may also need to Windows updates and [vcredist](https://www.microsoft.com/en-us/download/details.aspx?id=48145).